LawanGoud/Python-/README.md

 ## Second Line

 For this problem, you need to write code to read two lines of input and prints the second line of input

+## Print in Reverse Order

+Write a program that reads two lines of input and prints those two lines in the reverse order.
+(Print the message given in the second line of input before the first line of input)

+## Hello World

+Write a program that takes a word W as input and prints "Hello" followed by the given word W.

+<b>Note</b> There should be a space after Hello